-Because it’s extremely common for people with Internet Addiction to suffer from Anxiety or Depression, often they retreat into the internet is as an effort to hide from their own feelings or experience, and/or “numb” themselves.
+Because it’s extremely common for people with Internet Addiction to suffer from Anxiety or Depression, they often retreat into the internet in an effort to hide from their own feelings or experiences, and/or “numb” themselves.

 Teen Internet Addiction is also a common escape route for people with an aversion to social situations or with some sort of social anxiety.
 For instance, if teens are struggling to make friends or feel a sense of belonging at school, they may retreat to the safe, non-judgmental world of the internet in order to feel un-threatened.
 People who have Internet Disorders often retreat to this other world so entirely that they miss out on proper human development, time with peers, sound sleep, and adequate exercise.

-First, therapists will help people gain a sense of clarity of the situation, so they can understand and admit that there’s a problem.
+First, therapists will help people gain a sense of clarity about the situation, so that they can understand and admit that there’s a problem.
 They’ll also help people recognize what sort of negative effects the addiction may have already had, such as disrupting school work and/or relationships.